Last Updated on

-This is a skill.
 It might not feel natural at first, but the more you practice, the easier it gets.

 This skill is one of several we practice in the Attuned group coaching program.
 The goal is to create a foundation of open conversations so that you really will be having everyday conversations about deep topics.
 We’ll help you blaze this trail, getting prepared for these conversations, skill building healthy boundaries, normalizing conversations about sexuality and other tricky topics.